 Hunting and Diet: The primary diet of this cat consists of small arboreal mammals such as big-eared climbing rats, squirrels, opossums, small birds, porcupines, marmosets, capuchins, three-toed sloths, birds and even fruits.
 Their terrestrial diet consists of various rats and cavies.

 Principal Threats: The biggest threat has been the exploitation of its pelt for the fur trade, which reached numbers of 14,000 per year.
 That number is believed to be greatly underestimated as it was seldom verified which spotted cat the pelts originated from.
 Sadly, in some areas, illegal hunting for domestic markets or underground fur trade still presents a problem for this little cat.
 Its greatest threat today, however, is deforestation of its natural habitat.
 Because of the Margay’s inability to produce large litters (or litters with multiple births!) combined with the fact that they only reproduce once every 2 years and the kitten mortality rate is 50%, their outlook for survival, both in the wild and in captivity, is grim.

 Felid TAG recommendation: Margay (Leopardus wiedii).
 Although popular with zoos and private owners, the margay is more difficult to breed than other small, spotted neotropical felids.
 The present population in North American zoos is likely nonviable.
 Given their conservation status and the lack of captive reproduction in range-country zoos, this species is recommended for Phase-Out.

 How rare is this cat ?
-The International Species Information Service lists 64 worldwide, with 26 being in the U.S. There are 0 living at Big Cat Rescue.
+The International Species Information Service lists 64 worldwide, with 26 being in the U.S.

 Information reprinted With Permission from the IUCN Wild Cats Book.